christo/kick-assembler-acbg/development.md

 * PSI test suite - assertions about the parse tree
     * macro definition with no braces
     * ambiguity between scoped labels and mnemonic suffixes
     * ? scopes equal to mnemonic names
+    * complete coverage of operator precedence
     * scope definitions
     * scoped macro and label refs
     * functions